The All-Important Question

-In today’s readings we examine the most important question in all the world.
+In today’s readings, we examine the most important question in the world.
 From the Gospel of Matthew:

 When Jesus came into the district of Caesarea Philippi, he asked his disciples, “Who do people say that the Son of Man is?”
 And they said, “Some say John the Baptist, but others Elijah, and still others Jeremiah or one of the prophets.”
 He said to them, “But who do you say that I am?”
 Simon Peter answered, “You are the Messiah, the Son of the living God.”
 (Matthew 16:13-16)

 How fitting it is to have the Confession of Peter observed within the Season of the Epiphany.
-Peter was first among the apostles to confess that Jesus is the Messiah.
+Peter was the first among the apostles to confess that Jesus is the Messiah.
 The Apostle Peter’s earthly testimony compliments the heavenly one.
-At the baptism of Jesus God the Father spoke from heaven, testifying that Jesus is His beloved Son.
+At the baptism of Jesus God, the Father, spoke from heaven, testifying that Jesus is His beloved Son.